-This is probably a good place to mention folders in Instapaper.
+This is a good time to mention folders in Instapaper.
 I use them primarily for research projects.
 For example, before we went to Disneyland last February (for the first time in six years), I read a ton of articles about Disneyland hacks, including tips for getting boarding passes to Rise of the Resistance, advice on how to use the new (to us) MaxPass system, secrets of Galaxy’s Edge, vegetarian food choices, and more.

-I added over 30 articles to my queue as part of this research (if you want to avoid lines and maximize your time at Disneyland, you need to plan carefully).
+I added over 30 articles to my queue as part of this research.
+(If you want to avoid lines and maximize your time at Disneyland, you need to plan carefully.)
 However, I didn’t want all of the Disneyland-related articles to clog up my main Instapaper queue and distract me from more timely or newsworthy items on my list.

 To solve this, I created a Disneyland folder and filed all of my related articles in it (thereby removing them from my main queue).
 I did leave one placeholder item in my main queue as a reminder to read my Disneyland folder when time permitted (since normally I don’t look at my folders).

 I subscribe to several email newsletters, and I rarely read them as they arrive.
 However, I don’t want them cluttering up my tidy inbox.
 So, what do I do?

 You guessed it.
 I add them to my Instapaper queue.
 Depending on the newsletter, I use one of the following methods.